EVerest/libocpp/doc/california_pricing_requirements.md

 The running cost and final cost messages are converted to a `RunningCost` struct, also defined in `common/types.hpp`.
 The triggers in the message (running cost) are handled in libocpp itself.
 The prices are converted to integers, because floating point numbers are not precise enough for pricing calculations.
 To set the number of decimals to calculate with, you should set NumberOfDecimalsForCostValues (1.6, in CostAndPrice / 2.0.1, TariffCostCtrlr).
 Default is 3.
+There might be messages in multiple languages, they are all added to the messages vector.

 ## OCPP 1.6